-We study molecular mechanisms underlying human disease and focusing at cellular signaling networks.
-A particular emphasis is given to the discovery and development of new chemical tools for regulating protein kinases- key elements in signal transduction networks.
-We employ multidisciplinary research platforms from in vitro assays, computational analyses, and animal models to decipher signaling components that contribute to molecular pathogenesis, and to identify and design bioactive agents as future therapies.
-Our goal is to develop new therapeutics for diverse pathological disorders including diabetes, neurodegenerative disorders and cancer.
+We study the molecular mechanisms underlying human disease and focus on cellular signaling networks.
+A particular emphasis is given to the discovery and development of new chemical tools for regulating protein kinases - key elements in signal transduction networks.
+We employ multidisciplinary research approaches from in vitro assays, computational analyses and animal models to identify new therapeutic targets, and to design bioactive agents as future therapies.
+We focus on neurodegenerative disorders and cancer.

 Research Projects in Our Laboratory

 Study the role of autophagy and lysosome network in neurodegenerative disorders.